jwaliszko/ExpressiveAnnotations/README.md

 Provided expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
 A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parser job.
 Such delegate is then invoked for specified model object.
 As a result of expression evaluation, boolean flag is returned, indicating that expression is true or false.

-When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](https://github.com/JaroslawWaliszko/ExpressiveAnnotations#what-about-the-support-of-aspnet-mvc-client---side-validation).
+When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](README.md#what-about-the-support-of-aspnet-mvc-client-side-validation).
 Client receives unchanged expression string from server.
-Such an expression is then evaluated using build-in [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) within the context of model object.
+Such an expression is then evaluated using JavaScript [eval method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) within the context of reflected model object.
 Such a model, analogously to the server-side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).

 Attention needed when coping with null (discrepancies between C# and JS), e.g.